What LastPass Subscribers Need to Do After the Latest Breach

-LastPass, a popular password manager, has suffered a massive breach, endangering customers' information.
+LastPass, one of the world's most popular password managers, has suffered a massive breach, compromising customers' personal information and endangering their online passwords.

 It's also the most alarming.